JRCSTU/CO2MPAS-TA/README.rst

 :license:       `EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_

 |co2mpas| is backward-looking longitudinal-dynamics |CO2| and
-fuel-consumption simulator for light-duty M1 & N1 vehicles (cars and vans), specially crafted to *estimate and type-approve CO2 emissions* of vehicles undergoing NEDC testing based on the emissions produced during WLTP tests, according to the :term:`EU legislation`\s *1152/EUR/2017 and 1153/EUR/2017* (see `History`_ section, below).
+fuel-consumption simulator for light-duty M1 & N1 vehicles (cars and vans), specially crafted to *estimate the CO2 emissions of vehicles undergoing NEDC* testing based on the emissions produced during *WLTP type-approval testing*, according to the :term:`EU legislation`\s *1152/EUR/2017 and 1153/EUR/2017* (see `History`_ section, below).

 It is an open-source project(`EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_)